 Do you need some EPF brochures, bumper stickers or t-shirts?
 Talk to me.
-I also handle memberships and donations at EPF.
+I also handle administrative chores for our Palestine-Israel Network.
 I have been on staff since 2012 and a member since 2006.
 I am so blessed to work with the wonderful folks that support the Episcopal Peace Fellowship.
 This has been a wonderful opportunity for me to learn and grow and to continue my activism.

 After living in Ithaca, NY for 18 years, I have returned to my roots in the mountains of central Pennsylvania.
-As a result, EPF has moved with me.
-We are now located in Claysburg, PA, where I live with my husband and my dog.
+We now live in Claysburg, PA, where I live with my husband, my son and my dog.